ebbaelvelid/iv1351-project/README.md

 Files:
 task2_queries.sql: contains the SQL queries. insert_data_task2.sql: contains the updated insert_data file used for task 2.
+EXPLAINANALYZEoutput.txt: contains the output of when we ran EXPLAIN ANALYZE on query 2. task2_highergrade.sql: contains the optimized queries (implementing materialized view and index).

 Authors: Rita Daloul, Linda Chahrstan, Ebba Elvelid
 Group: 12